sacha-muratori/distributed-metrics-platform/README.md

-# distributed-metrics-tracker
+# distributed-metrics-platform
-An architecture consisting of a pc-client, measuring CPU metrics, and a server, exposing the data.
+An architecture consisting of a pc-runnable-client, measuring CPU metrics, and a server, exposing the data.